Electron g-factor of valley states in realistic silicon quantum dots: Electron -factor at the interface

-where $\langle z\rangle \simeq 1.5587\, l_z = 1.5587\, (\hbar^2/2m_l |e| F_z)^{1/3}$ is the average of the $z$-motion in the lowest subband, see Eq.(\ref{bulk_H}) [for a discussion of gauge-invariance of this result, see Appendix \ref{App C: Gauge-invariance}].
+[for a discussion of the gauge-invariance of this result, see Appendix \ref{App C: Gauge-invariance}].
 The $g$-factor scales as $F_z^{2/3}$, which is close to a linear scaling over the range ($\sim 6\%$) of the experimentally applied electric fields, see Fig.~\ref{fig:3}b.